mnavarrocarter/mnavarro.dev/content/posts/back-to-the-monolith.md

 {{< tweet 1154067788828434433 >}}

 Let's think for a second.
-We really needed to make different applications to comunicate over TCP to realize that team autonomy and separation of concerns was a good thing?
+We really needed to make different applications to communicate over TCP to realize that team autonomy and separation of concerns was a good thing?
 If breaking down problems into smaller units and give certain individuals ownership of the implemented solution is *the* requirement of microservices, then we should have been doing them since the 70's.

 Truth is, OOP already solved these problems.
 I think we just forgot how to use it to our benefit.
 What is better?
 A RPC HTTP over TCP endpoint that takes a json payload and process it with some notorious latency and possibility of network error, or an interface (with the corresponding implementation) that names the action in a meaningful way, documents it and takes a well defined data class as the argument so you can have a deterministic in-memory result?